SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 To cancel your plan click the **Cancel plan button** (1).
     * This will open a pop-up that asks for feedback on why you are choosing to cancel, but leaving this comment is optional

-Your subscription will now be canceled, and once the current plan you had already purchased expires, you will no longer be able to utilize SysKit Point.
+Your subscription will now be canceled, and once the current plan you had already purchased expires, you will no longer be able to utilize Syskit Point.

 ![Syskit Point Subscription - Canceled](../.gitbook/assets/setup-point-cloud_syskit-point-subscriptions_cancel.png)